h15200/notes/system-design.md

 - Load Balancers can use different algos to choose a server.
   - round robin, IP based (L4 ex AWS NetworkLoadBalancer), app info based (L7 AWS ApplicationLoadBalancer)
+- because L4 only has access to basic info like IP address, it is simpler to configure and requires less computation power.
+On the other hand, l7 is more config and computation but has access to all application layer headers, so is more efficient for load balancing

+- some load balancers don't support certain protocols like UDP (AWS)

 ### reverse proxy